Skip to main content

 • User manual: Bertazzoni Professional Series PRO366BCFEPXT

 This best-in-class Italian range is a favorite of ours.
 It’s got six high-efficiency sealed brass burners with four different output levels, a 5.7-cubic-foot self-cleaning convection oven, and a single-piece aluminum cooktop for easy cleanup.
-It also comes with a mesh steel basket, for use with its air-frying mode, cast-iron griddle for spanning multiple burners, soft-close door, and smooth-glide slides for internal oven racks.
+It also comes with a mesh steel basket for use with its air-frying mode, a cast-iron griddle for spanning multiple burners, a soft-close door, and smooth-glide slides for internal oven racks.

 Though the Bertazzoni Professional Series PRO366BCFEPXT lacks modern smart features, its incredible performance and precision are well worth the tradeoff.
-It comes with a two-year parts-and-labor warranty, should it need any repairs.
+It comes with a two-year parts-and-labor warranty in case it needs any repairs.
 And, if you like, you can modify it to run on LP gas (instead of natural gas) with an optional conversion kit.

 Pros